 • Safari drives during the project

-• Shared accommodation for 13 nights and 14 days
+• Shared accommodation

 • Course Merchandising: Cap, Shirt, notebook, pen, USB.